Not Your Typical Hero - Sarah Shendy's Passion and Mission of Empowerment

 Sarah Shendy: I cannot say this enough; this is the best job on the planet.
 The best.
 We are a part of people’s healing and recovery.
 When they need help we respond.
 We provide everything from protection and service to advocacy.
 We are the men and women in uniform that keep your kids safe in schools and your families safe at home, on the road, and at work.
 When a person is facing their darkest day, we show up and do everything possible to make it a little better, try to fix it, or do whatever else we can to help them cope and move forward.
 We do everything from unlocking cars to running towards shots fired on a school campus, a religious institution, or a crowded concert.
 While everyone runs away from danger, we are the people that run towards it; fearless and committed; alone or with another brother or sister in blue.
 You cannot convince me that there is anything out there that compares to the honor and bravery that is embodied within the American Peace Officer.
 My advice to anyone that wants to live and lead a fulfilling life and leave behind a legacy of humanity and greatness, is do it.
 Be the change that you want to see.
 Become a police officer and make a difference.

-Q: In your opinion, what’s the best way to empower people, especially minorities, in our current, tense times?
+Q: In your opinion, what’s the best way to empower your community?

 Sarah Shendy: I believe that the best way to empower anyone, especially those facing challenges and adversities, is by providing love, trust, mentorship, and leading by example.
 I believe that people are always looking for good leaders.
 Young and old.
 Leading by example and doing the right thing teaches others integrity while developing self-discipline and compassion.
 To me empowerment starts with meeting someone where they are, understanding their “why”, and removing obstacles from the roadway so that they can accomplish their goals.
 However big or small it may be.
 As a police officer, I feel that I have empowered others by helping them believe in and discover their potential and providing them with consistent mentorship.
 The most valuable currency that we have as human beings is the impact that we have on each other.